mmul-it/training/Kubernetes-From-Scratch/Kubernetes-Playing-With-Roles.md

    $ kubectl config use-context myuser@minikube
    Switched to context "myuser@minikube".

-   $ kubectl -n myns get all
+   $ kubectl --namespace myns get all
    No resources found in myns namespace.

    $ kubectl get all -A